Megan has been writing on all kinds of topics since 2012. Her main interests include alternative medicine, running, gardening, and her kids.

 - Hand or electric saw

-The other option that I chose to go with this year was to leave the ground as is and put a weak barrier around the entire area.
-I also used mulch as my walkways between each raised bed.
+The other option that I chose to go with this year was to leave the ground as-is and lay a weak barrier over the entire area.
+I also used mulch in the walkways between each raised bed.
 To me, this is so pretty and you don't have to fight the weeds as much later.
-The down side is that it costs a little more.
+The downside is that it costs a little more.
 You have to buy the weed barrier and landscape pins to secure them.

 Once you decide which method to go with though, you're ready to start building your raised garden bed.